Policy Studies in Adult Education

 History of the network

 Established in 2008 by Richard Desjardins, John Holford, and Vida A. Mohorčič-Špolar, the PSAE network was launched the next year with a symposium aimed at reflecting collectively on some key trends affecting the study of adult education policy, hosted at the (then) Danish School of Education (2009/Copenhagen).
-In 2010, Richard Desjardins stepped down as joint convenor while Marcella Milana joined in.
-In 2017 Rosanna Barros also joined in.
-More recently, in 2022, Vida A. Mohorčič-Špolar as well stepped down as joint convenor and Pepka Boyadjieva joined in.
+Over time the convenorship has changed: Richard Desjardins left in 2010, Vida A. Mohorčič-Špolar in 2022, and John Holford in 2023.
+Pepka Boyadjieva served as joint convenor in 2022-2023.
+The current convenors serve in this capacity since 2010 (Marcella Milana), 2017 (Rosanna Barros) and 2023 (Margherita Bussi and Borut Mikulec).

 • 2021 (9, 11, 16 June).
 Series of Webminar: Number 1 – “Critical Voices Between PIAAC and New Literacy Studies”; Number 2 – “Lifelong Learning, Global Social Justice and Sustainability”, and Number 3 – “Study of Adult Education in Different Political Contexts and the Impact of Political Context on Research into Adult Education”.